Rezpiral Mexicanito from mezcalero Abel Martinez is produced in the community of Santo Domingo Albarradas, Oaxaca.

 SERIES 7, 51%

-Nose – Fresh and vegetal; pine, peppermint, musky wood, wet earth, and some funky notes like coconut, glue, and cheese.
+Nose – Fresh, vegetal; fresh nature.
+Pine, peppermint, musky wood, wet earth, and some funky notes like coconut, glue, and cheese.

-Palate – Tart, funky, earthy, sweet, and a little briny as well; mushrooms, oranges, pineapple, wheatgrass shots, green juice, chlorine, and some sweet dirt – kind of like when you don’t fully wash off all the dirt when rinsing fruit.
+Palate – Tart, funky, earthy, and sweet.
+Mushrooms, wheatgrass shots, green juice, and some sweet dirt – kind of like when you don’t fully wash off all the dirt when rinsing fruit.

 Ben P